tischieber/Quantifying-Network-Structural-Dissimilarities/readme.txt

 Our distance returns a positive value for all the cases here considered.

-The data can be found at (
+The data can be found at (https://github.com/tischieber/QDN_Nature_Comms/wiki).

+Some files are in 7zip format (see http://www.7-zip.org/ for more information).

  Nodes	 #graphs 	Filename
 4	11 	        graph_n=4